Scope and usage

 Main command interface

 This is the middleware part of the package that provides abstract operations on top of the low-level API.
-This is modeled after the example of the internal mol and molinfo command, or the pbc command from the PBCTools package to provide a somewhat consistent interface to the functionality.
+This is modeled after the example of the internal mol or molinfo commands, or the pbc command from the PBCTools package to provide a somewhat consistent interface to the functionality.
 All command lines start with the topo keyword and then take a subcommand name to determine the actual functionality that is requested.

-usage: topo <command> [args...] <flags>
+topo <command> [args...] <flags>

 -molid <num>|top molecule id (default: 'top')